Signed Networks: theory, methods, and applications: Acknowledgements

 \section{Acknowledgements}

+We thank the Winter Workshop on Complex Systems, and in particular the 2023 and 2024 editions, for creating the synergies that made this collaboration possible.
 We sincerely thank João Brázia, Violeta Calleja-Solanas, Gonzalo Contreras-Aso, Anna Gallo, Javier Garcia-Bernardo, Peter Gerbrands, Renaud Lambiotte, Francesco Paolo Nerini, Anxo Sánchez, and Mahdi Shafiee Kamalabad for their valuable feedback, with special thanks to Renaud Lambiotte for his extensive and insightful comments.
 We also gratefully acknowledge the discussions and panels at the FRIENDS Satellites of CCS 2024 and NetSci 2025, which inspired several parts of this review.
+We thank Nicole Samay for her careful work in refining the figures and ensuring a consistent visual style throughout the manuscript.
 F.D.-D. thanks funding from Program for Units of Excellences Maria de Maeztu (CEX2021-001164-M/10.13039/501100011033) and project APASOS (PID2021-122256NB-C22).
 M.A.G.-C. acknowledges support from the Comunidad de Madrid through the grants for the hiring of pre-doctoral research personnel in training (reference PIPF-2023/COM-29487).
 Both F.D.-D. and M.A.G.-C. thank grant PID2022-141802NB-I00 (BASIC) funded by MCIN/AEI/10.13039/501100011033 and by ‘ERDFA way of making Europe’.
 E.F. acknowledges funding from the Maria de Maeztu Units of Excellence Programme CEX2021-001195-M, funded by MICIU/AEI /10.13039/501100011033.
 I.F acknowledges support by Grant No. PRE2019-090279 (MCIN/AEI/10.13039/501100011033), Spanish Grant No. PID2021-128005NB-C22, funded by MCIN/AEI/ 10.13039/501100011033.
 A.S.T. acknowledges support by FCT – Fundação para a Ciência e Tecnologia – through the LASIGE Research Unit, ref.
 UID/408/2025.
+E.C., M.A.G.-C., and A.S.T acknowledge the support of the AccelNet-MultiNet program, a project of the National Science Foundation (Award \#1927425 and \#1927418).

 {A\arabic{table}}

 {A\arabic{figure}}

 \begin{landscape}